Ashraf-Hamdoun/Math-Expressions-Builder/README.md

     -   Integrals (`\int_{...}^{...}{...}`)
     -   Summations (`\sum_{...}^{...}{...}`)
     -   Standard operators, numbers, variables, and symbols.
+-   **✨ Simplified Input with `MathInputController`**: Offers a convenient, "button-press" like interface for quickly building expressions, abstracting away the underlying `METype` and content details for common inputs.
 -   **🚀 Pure Dart & Cross-Platform Compatibility**: Developed entirely in Dart, ensuring seamless integration and consistent performance across all Dart and Flutter supported platforms (Web, Mobile, Desktop).
 -   **⚡️ Optimized Performance**: Employs a "dirty-checking" mechanism to intelligently recompute only the modified segments of the LaTeX string, minimizing overhead and ensuring efficient rendering, particularly for dynamic or frequently updated expressions.